-The Federal Republic of Germany is a federal state with 16 Länder: Baden-Württemberg, Bayern, Berlin, Brandenburg, Bremen, Hamburg, Hessen, Mecklenburg-Vorpommern, Niedersachsen, Nordrhein-Westfalen, Rheinland-Pfalz, Saarland, Sachsen, Sachsen-Anhalt, Schleswig-Holstein and Thüringen.
-The parliaments of the individual Länder are called “Landtag“ in the thirteen non-city states, “Bürgerschaft“ in the city states of Hamburg and Bremen and “Abgeordnetenhaus” in Berlin.
+The Federal Republic of Germany is a federal state consisting of 16 Länder: Baden-Württemberg, Bayern, Berlin, Brandenburg, Bremen, Hamburg, Hessen, Mecklenburg-Vorpommern, Niedersachsen, Nordrhein-Westfalen, Rheinland-Pfalz, Saarland, Sachsen, Sachsen-Anhalt, Schleswig-Holstein, and Thüringen.
+The parliaments of the Länder have different names.
+They are called “Landtag” in the thirteen non-city states, “Bürgerschaft” in the city states of Hamburg and Bremen, and “Abgeordnetenhaus” in Berlin.

 On the following pages you will find

-• the dates of all elections to Länder parliaments since 1946.
+- the dates of all elections to the Länder parliaments since 1946.